 A Guide on MAS License Application for Corporate and Fund Management Structures Like VCC and VCFM

-Are a fund manager or asset manager looking for a guide on different company structures including the LLP and VCC, or fund management structures like the VCFM and RFMC?
-Read this comprehensive guide to learn how to identify them and how to start your license application with MAS.
+Are a fund manager or asset manager looking for a guide on Singapore corporate structures like LLP and VCC, or fund management structures like the VCFM and RFMC?
+Read this comprehensive guide to learn how to identify them and how to start your licence application.

 Singapore has established itself as one of the

 Each of the four company types mentioned above has its benefits and drawbacks.
 We break it down to help you decide which kind of company best suits your needs.